THFD Merit Board makes a disciplinary decision on for firefighter accused in child sex crimes

 TERRE HAUTE, Ind.
-(WTHI) - Shad Stanifer was arrested late last month in West Terre Haute.
-The arrest warant stated that stanifer sent the vicitim sexual messages in January of this year.
+(WTHI) - Terre Haute firefighter Shad Stanifer was arrested late last month in West Terre Haute.
+The arrest warrant stated that Stanifer sent the victim sexual messages in January of this year.

-Stanifer was charged with 2 counts of sexual misconduct with a minor, one count of child solicitation, one count of vicarious sexual gratification, and one count of possession of child pornography.
+Stanifer was charged with two counts of sexual misconduct with a minor, one count of child solicitation, one count of vicarious sexual gratification, and one count of possession of child pornography.

-In Tursday's executive session, representatives from both sides of the incident gathered evidence to make the decision to suspend Stanifer indefinitely without pay.
+In Thursday's executive session, representatives from both sides of the incident gathered evidence to make the decision to suspend Stanifer indefinitely without pay.

 Attorneys says that when or if criminal charges are disposed of one way or the other, it would be up to the city to reinstate Stanifer.. or ask the commission to take further action.